-Along with many graduate SLP and undergraduate students, the following individuals have completed graduate degrees or acted as the lab manager:
+Along with many graduate SLP and undergraduate students, the following individuals have completed graduate degrees or worked with the lab:

 Joel Hosung Kang